IN THIS GUIDE

 - Add vertical gardens, hanging baskets etc. to make the most of vertical space.

-- Grow food hydroponically, in water rather than soil/ growing media.
+- Grow food hydroponically, in water rather than soil or growing media.
 And even potentially consider an aquaponics system, with fish as well as plants.

 Since plants grown in raised beds and pots often require more water than plants grown in the ground in any location, water shortage can quickly become an issue in some roof gardens.